 Have a Barbecue in the Park

 Dutch people get a little crazy when the sun comes out and temperatures rise.
+Everyone just loves the sun, and wants to enjoy as much of it as possible!
 When the clock strikes 5 pm everyone rushes out of their office and heads over to one of Amsterdam’s parks.
 With a short stop at Albert Heijn on the way there, of course, to get some cookout essentials.

 Of course, clubbing deserves a solid spot on your agenda and is one of the best things to do at night in Amsterdam.
 What advice would you expect from your Amsterdam Nightlife Ticket allies?
 Your ticket gives you access to a large number of clubs and you would be crazy not to use it to the max.
 And because there is so much to discover, see and hear we suggest you get right to it!

 Party like there’s no tomorrow is your mission and we’re here to help you out with a list of our favorite clubs.
 Visit Blue Ivy Nightclub on Rembrandtplein and show off your looks and dance moves in a crowd that loves to dress up and get classy.
 In the same area, Club John Doe is a bit more casual in the outfit regulations department and gives you the chance to loosen up to tech house and afro beats.

 Club Nova on Leidseplein serves partygoers a unique experience with their original interior, worldly staff and crazy parties Everything is styled to perfection, from the seating area surrounding the dance floor, the copper paneled walls and spectacular lights, and makes you feel sexy the second you arrive.
 Radion is located a little bit outside the city and combines music, art and culture in one place dipped in a nice underground feel.